kokke/tiny-AES-c/README.md

 void AES128_ECB_decrypt(uint8_t* input, uint8_t* key, uint8_t *output);
 ```

-The module uses just a bit more than 200 bytes of RAM and 2.5K ROM when compiled for ARM (YMMV).
+The module uses just a bit more than 200 bytes of RAM and 2.5K ROM when compiled for ARM (<2K for Thumb but YMMV).

 It is the smallest implementation in C I've seen yet, but do contact me if you know of something smaller (or have improvements to the code here).